 An employee may elect to substitute other paid leave, as appropriate, for any of the 12 weeks of unpaid leave under the FMLA.
 Current law and regulations governing granting and using annual and sick leave (including advanced leave) apply.

 During FMLA leave, the employee may continue health benefits coverage; however, for periods of unpaid FMLA leave, s/he will be responsible for paying the employee contribution upon return to work.
 Upon return from FMLA leave, most employees will be restored to their original or equivalent positions with equivalent pay, benefits and other employment terms.
 Use of FMLA leave will not result in the loss of any employment benefit that accrued prior to the start of an employee's leave.

-An employee is required to provide notice of his or her intent to take family and medical leave not less than 30 days before leave is to begin when the leave is foreseeable.
+An employee is required to provide notice of his or her intent to take family and medical leave to HR and his/her supervisor not less than 30 days before leave is to begin when the leave is foreseeable.
 When 30 days notice is not possible, the employee must provide notice as soon as practicable and generally must comply with normal call-in procedures.

 WH-380-E, Certification of Health Care Provider for Employee's Serious Health Condition (PDF format)